Salt-555/Pip-pi/README.md

 # Pip-Pi AI Assistant

 Pip-Pi is a desktop AI assistant application built with Python, featuring a customizable GUI, system monitoring capabilities, and an animated ASCII face interface.
-It uses the Gemma 2B model through Ollama for natural language processing and conversation.
+It uses the Gemma2:2B model and the deepseek-r1:7b model through Ollama for natural language processing and conversation.

 ## Features